mi-erasmusmc/OMOP-CDM-Course/chapter1.md

 Detailed information about the data model can be found on the <a href="https://github.com/OHDSI/CommonDataModel/wiki/" style="color:black">Github Wiki</a>

 `@feedbacks`
-- How do you find the hospital visit and the bypass?
+- How do you find the hospital visit?
 - How do you extract the male?
 - How do you find the hospital visit
 - Indeed you need all these tables in you query.